These bills died at the end of the 2018 legislative session.

 What’s wrong with the bills:

 What is meant by “more rigorous” and who sets that standard?
-An organization in Collier County, Florida Citizens’ Alliance, is the originator and primary cheerleader for these bills.
-They advocate that school districts should be allowed to use curriculum from places like Freedom Project, which uses as a biology textbook Exploring Creation with Biology published by Apologia Educational Ministries.
+An organization in Collier County, Florida Citizens’ Alliance, was the originator and primary cheerleader for these bills.
+They advocated that school districts should be allowed to use curriculum from places like Freedom Project, which uses as a biology textbook Exploring Creation with Biology published by Apologia Educational Ministries.
 Is this an example of what is meant by “more rigorous?”

 “Controversial theories” is a standard tactic used for several years to target evolution and, lately, climate change.
 The bills don’t call out these scientific concepts by name, but the history of bills like these, referred to collectively as Academic Freedom Bills, make it clear what the intended science topics are.
 This Washington Post article briefly explains the purpose of these types of bills: